johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 or delegate to the MSAs.
 Hence:

- * The MSA is the source of truth for the NS RRset, subject to the policy of the zone owner, as described in the SIGNER RRset (described in #the-signer-rrset).
+ * The MSA is the source of truth for the NS RRset, subject to the policy of the zone owner, as described in the HSYNC RRset.

 Making the control of the NS RRset explicit is useful regardless of whether a zone uses multiple signers or single signer.

-To be able to keep the signer as simple as possible the changes to the NS, DNSKEY, CDS and CSYNC RRsets must be introduced into the unsigned zone before the zone reaches the signer.
+To be able to keep the signer as simple as possible, the changes to the NS, DNSKEY, CDS and CSYNC RRsets must be introduced into the unsigned zone before the zone reaches the signer.
 Likewise, to keep the zone owner as simple as possible (i.e. not involved in the details of the